uzaaz/uzaaz.github.io/_posts/2017-11-28-post-exclude-search.md

 ---
+layout: single
-# title:  "Exclude Post from Search Index"
+title: "Exclude Post from Search Index"
-search: false
 categories:
   - Jekyll
 last_modified_at: 2018-02-19T08:06:00-05:00

-# This text appears on top of the image
-# excerpt: "Exclude Post from Search Index"

 header:
   overlay_image: /assets/images/header-002.jpg
   overlay_filter: 0.4          # darken a bit; 0–1, higher = darker

 ---

 This post should not appear in the search index because it has the following YAML Front Matter: